What Is the Role and Responsibility of the ICO?

 What powers does the ICO have?

 The ICO can enforce a wide range of actions right from issuing financial penalties to conducting spot-checks of regulatory compliance, issuing urgent information notices and warnings.
-It has the power to launch prosecution and apply for court orders enforcing compliance with a previously issues information notice.
+It has the power to launch prosecution and apply for court orders enforcing compliance with a previously issued information notice.

 A wide range of factors is taken into consideration while determining the measure to take.
 The ICO takes a selective and highly flexible approach while regulating an organisation.
 Generally, the actions are decided on a case by case basis.
 The quantum of harsh penalties highly depends upon the willingness of an organisation to cooperate along with the previous compliance efforts.
-To elaborate, conducting data protection impact assessment on regular basis, steps taken to mitigate any harm like data breach etc. Several aggravating and mitigating factors are also taken into account.
+To elaborate, conducting data protection impact assessment on a regular basis, steps taken to mitigate any harm like data breach etc. Several aggravating and mitigating factors are also taken into account.

 How does the ICO enforce GDPR?

-Imposing monetary penalty is the most prominent way to enforce GDPR.
+Imposing a monetary penalty is the most prominent way to enforce GDPR.
 ICO will take a reasonable and reserved approach to enforce GDPR, and will only issue the maximum fines if entirely necessary to dissuade negligence or future non-compliance.
 The Information Commissioner has the power to issue monetary penalties for any infringement.
 Under the Data Protection Act there are two tiers of penalty for an infringement:-1.
 Higher Maximum:- The higher maximum amount, is £17.5 million or 4% of the total annual worldwide turnover in the preceding financial year, whichever is higher.

 Standard Maximum:- The standard maximum is £8.7 million or 2% of the total annual worldwide turnover in the preceding financial year, whichever is higher.